The Normandy D-Day Tour from Paris

 Duration: 13 Hours

-Meeting Point: The main rail station in Bayeux, France
+Meeting Point: The main rail station in Bayeux, Normandy

-Availability: Tours run 7 days a week year round except Christmas, New Year’s Day and Bastille Day.
+Availability: Seven days a week, year-round, except Christmas, New Year’s Day, and Bastille Day.

-- Pick-up at the Bayeux rail station in the morning by an English-speaking guide
+• Morning pick-up at the Bayeux rail station by an English-speaking guide

-- A full day touring the main American sites of the D-Day invasion of Normandy (listed below)
+• A full day exploring the main American D-Day invasion sites in Normandy (listed below)

-- Drop-off at the Bayeux rail station for the return trip to Paris
+• Evening drop-off at the Bayeux station for an easy return trip to Paris

 Any tour can be made private.
 Contact us for pricing and details.